finos/common-cloud-controls/docs/formation/governance/working-groups/duplication-reduction/duplication-reduction-charter.md

-# Common Cloud Control Duplication Reduction Working Group Charter
+# Duplication Reduction Working Group Charter

 This document outlines the mission, scope, and objectives of the Common Cloud Controls (CCC) Duplication Reduction [WG].